Claude Platform Docs

 Claude is calling a tool and expects you to execute it.

-For most tool use implementations, we recommend using the tool runner which automatically handles tool execution, result formatting, and conversation management.
+For most tool use implementations, use the tool runner, which automatically handles tool execution, result formatting, and conversation management.

 weather_tool = {